PhilipMay/eniak/ml/optuna.md

 - connection string: `postgresql://<user>:<password>@<url>/<database>`
 - connection string with SSL verification: `postgresql://<user>:<password>@<url>/<database>?sslmode=verify-full`

 For SSL verification the root-cart must be placed in `.postgresql/root.crt` (also see: <https://www.postgresql.org/docs/10/libpq-ssl.html#LIBPQ-SSL-PROTECTION>).
-On Microsoft Windows the file is named `%APPDATA%\postgresql\root.crt.`
+On Microsoft Windows the file is named `%APPDATA%\postgresql\root.crt.` The location of the root certificate file and the CRL can be changed by setting the connection parameters `sslrootcert` and `sslcrl` or the environment variables `PGSSLROOTCERT` and `PGSSLCRL`.

 ## Command-Line Interface
 - Show all studies in database: `optuna studies --storage <storage>`